 The Texas Standard Inspection Report contains more than just space for reporting the status of certain systems and components.
-The first two pages of the report, commonly referred to as "The Preamble", include important information for the inspector and client to understand regarding the inspection.
+The first two pages of the report includes important information for the inspector and client to understand regarding the inspection.

-The first two pages of the report form include four elements:
+The first two pages of the report form includes several elements:

+- 1. The Client and Inspector's Information;

+- 2. The Purpose of Inspection;

+- 3. Responsibility of the Inspector;

+- 4. Responsibility of the Client;

+- 5. Report Limitations;

-- 1. The Client and Inspector's information; - 2.
-The Purpose, Limitations and Inspector/Client Responsibilities; - 3.
-The Texas Real Estate Consumer Notice Concerning Hazards or Deficiencies; and - 4.
-Additional Information Provided by the Inspector (optional).
+- 6. Notice Concerning Hazardous Conditions or Deficiencies, and Contractual Agreements; and

+- 7. Additional Information Provided by the Inspector (optional).

-Speaking of refreshers...TREC rule §535.223 contains the requirements and deviations allowed on the Standard Inspection Report Form.
+TREC rule §535.223 contains the requirements and deviations allowed on the Standard Inspection Report Form.

 The rest of the report identifies the six systems of inspection.
+NP=Not Present